SketchyBach/SketchyBach/README.md

 ---

-> 🧠 “Sometimes science is more art than science, Morty.
-A lot of people don’t get that.” – Rick Sanchez
+🧠 "What, so everyone’s supposed to sleep every single night now?
+You realize that nighttime makes up half of all time?" — Rick Sanchez